-- To germinate the seeds, fill a pot with sandy and sprinkle the seeds over the soil.
+- To germinate Lithops seed, fill a pot with sandy and sprinkle the seeds over the soil.

-- Cover the soil with paper and then plastic.
+- Cover the cactus mix with paper and then plastic.

 - The paper protects the seeds from direct sunlight, while the plastic holds in the moisture.

 - Keep the pot in a bright area with a temperature of about 77° degrees Fahrenheit (25° C).

 - After the seedlings sprout, remove the paper and occasionally lift the plastic to air out the pot.

 - When the seedlings reach about ¼” inch, transplant them to new pots.

 - Maintain moist soil to keep the roots from drying out, and remember to add a layer of sand.

 Living stones rarely suffer from pest infestations.